-Stepping Stones ran for its sixth year in 2018, being offered to families in Early Learning and Playsteps.
-This year six families attended the program for nine weeks, learning about creating positive interactions, autism specific strategies for understanding, communicating and planning, strategies for managing misbehaviour, how to plan for community access and new experiences.
+Stepping Stones ran for its seventh year, being offered to families with children aged 4-7 years old.
+This year five families attended the program for nine weeks, learning about creating positive interactions, autism specific strategies for understanding, communicating and planning, strategies for managing misbehaviour, how to plan for community access and new experiences.
 Feedback from the parents who attended was very positive and highlighted the practicality of the strategies, having time to discuss difficulties and sharing ideas with other families in similar situations.